jasonbot/weblog/content/engineering-virtues/hate-what-you-know.md

 You should aspire to withhold loud, public judgment of a technology until you can look at it with a "well, sure, but..." and a long wistful sigh.

-# You Should Be Aware of Your Tools and How it Could be Better
+# You Should Be Aware of Your Tools and How they Could do Better by You

 Hate, as opposed to love, comes with a much different place of origin when setting expectations: you presume the worst rather than the best when approaching it.
 This sets you up for disillusionment when the thing you can see no wrong in eventually fails you in some way.
 Never meet your heroes.
 Heck, never watch a hero on a bad day.